Platform Capabilities & Constraints

 Custom Metadata Types vs Custom Settings

-Both store configuration data, but they serve different purposes and have different deployment characteristics.
+Both store configuration data, but they serve different purposes and deploy differently.

 | Feature | Custom Metadata Types | Custom Settings (Hierarchy) | Custom Settings (List) |